Funding Opportunities and Initiatives

 This initiative aims to provide a bespoke career development opportunity and, by meeting at lunchtime, is designed to fit within a 9-5 working day.
 Sessions will start promptly at 12 noon and finish at 1.30pm (except the Early Career Research Showcase, which runs 12-2pm), with lunch provided, and are not to be held on the same day of the week each time (to enable colleagues to attend at least some sessions).
 Please note, 'early career researcher' is broadly and inclusively defined for the purposes of membership of this forum: staff on research contracts and on temporary, fractional, and ATS contracts, are warmly invited to attend, as well as FT permanent ATR ECR staff.

-Please see the attached schedule for further information.
+Please see the attached schedule for further information on the 2016/17 programme.

 The Faculty publishes four times a year (spring, summer, autumn and winter) a Research Bulletin celebrating the successes and rich diversity of colleagues' research.
 Designed to showcase our vibrant research community, it includes a variety of information about colleagues' new publications, research grant successes, research projects and events being organised at UEA and elsewhere.